WD22 Intelligence Updated April 2026Source: Thames Valley Police Police

 Call 999 if a crime is in progress or you are at risk of harm.

-The Wycombe Town centre team deal with a large variety of anti-social behaviour in the town, including street drinking in Frogmoor, and youths congregating and causing anti-social behaviour around the Eden centre.
+The Wycombe Town centre team deal with a large variety of anti-social behaviour in the town, including street drinking in Frogmoor and the Churchyard, and youths congregating and causing anti-social behaviour around the Eden centre.

 Issued: 1 Apr 2026